MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="parameters"></a>Parametri
  [in] *nItemIndex*
- Indice in base zero dell'elemento tavolozza a cui associare la descrizione comando.
+ Indice a base zero dell'elemento tavolozza a cui associare la descrizione comando.

  [in] *lpszToolTip*
- Testo da visualizzare sul componente tooltip.
+ Il testo da visualizzare nella descrizione comando.

 ### <a name="remarks"></a>Note